Steve Maslow

-Steve Maslow (born October 17, 1944) at the Queen of Angeles Hospital in Los Angeles California, is an American sound engineer.
-He won three Academy Awards for Best Sound and has been nominated for four more in the same category.
-He also won the Bafta Award for "The Empire Strikes Back" and the Australian AACTA for "The Great Gatsby".
-He has worked on more than 200 films since 1978.
+Steve Maslow (October 17, 1944 – April 27, 2026) was an American sound engineer.
+He won three Academy Awards for Best Sound and was nominated for four more in the same category.
+Maslow also won the AACTA Award for Best Sound for The Great Gatsby in 2013.
+He worked on more than 200 films since 1978.

+Maslow died from cancer in a therapy facility in West Hills on April 27, 2026, at the age of 81.

 Selected filmography

-Maslow has won three Academy Awards for Best Sound and has been nominated for four more in the same category.
+Maslow won three Academy Awards for Best Sound and was nominated for four more in the same category.